leroythelegend/ris-f12021/README.md

 Command line tool for creating a CSV file of the drivers telemetry per lap using the F1 2021 UDP API.

-The CSV files can be used in a plotter, for example [PlotJuggler](https://github.com/facontidavide/PlotJuggler)
+The CSV files can then be used in a plotter.

 For Example using [PlotJuggler](https://github.com/facontidavide/PlotJuggler)

 ![Plotjuggler example](/images/tyresurfacetemp.png)

 ## Table of Contents
 [Installation](#installation)